-We reproduce the network as shown in Figures 2 and 3:
+We reproduce the network as shown in Figures 2 and 4:

-- the speed of each vehicle is 10 meters per second (36km/h), thus l = 10; - the length of each arc is 300 meters $(30 \cdot l)$; - at each entrance of the network, we have installed a source that generates vehicles.
+- the speed of each vehicle is 10 meters per second (36km/h), thus l=10; - the length of each arc is 300 meters $(30 \cdot l)$; - at each entrance of the network, we have installed a source that generates vehicles.

+Each source injects vehicles following a Bernoulli process with a parameter λ such that:

+$$\lambda = \frac{1}{T},\tag{6}$$

-Each source injects vehicles following a Bernoulli process with a parameter $\lambda = \frac{1}{T}$, where T is the average time, in seconds, between two consecutive vehicles.
+where T is the average time, in seconds, between two consecutive vehicles.
+This process is equivalent to flipping a coin at each time step.

 In all our simulations, we verified that we do not meet the pathological case where a single queue passes, at the expense of the other queue (which is blocked).
-In the remainder of this paper, we will call Alt the Alternating strategy, and Sum, Max and Sum^2 the three variants of the LGO strategy corresponding to the criteria presented in Formulae 1, 2, and 3.
+In the remainder of this paper, we will call Alt the Alternating strategy, and Sum, Max and Sum^2 three variants of the LGO strategy corresponding to the criteria presented in Formulae 3, 4, and 5.

-5.2 Release of the Two Lanes
+B. Release of the Two Lanes

-The particularity of the first presented scenario is that it starts with the Alternating strategy, then, after 50 vehicles have been injected in the network, either we continue with the same strategy (Alt - Alt) or we choose the second strategy (LGO) with one of the 3 criteria ((Alt - ).
+The particularity of this scenario is that we start with the Alternating strategy, then, after 50 vehicles have been injected in the network, either we continue with the same strategy (Alt-Alt) or we choose the second strategy (LGO) with one of the 3 criteria.
 After the injection of 100 vehicles, we stop injections and wait for the network to empty.
-We used high injection frequencies-thus, dense traffic-with parameter T = 10s for the Bernoulli process of each queue.
+We used high injection frequencies-thus, dense traffic-with parameter $T=10\mathrm{s}$ for the Bernoulli process of each queue.

-Fig. 5a shows the simulation results of the Alternating strategy and the 3 variants of the LGO strategy.
-The curves plotted in Fig. 5a are averages over 100 simulations.
-The
+Fig. 7 shows the simulation results of the Alternating strategy and the 3 variants of the LGO strategy.
+The curves plotted in Fig. 7 are averages over 100 simulations.
+The X axis represents the time in seconds, and the Y axis represents the number of vehicles in the network at time t.